Helga Ancher: Approach to painting

-Ancher's paintings are mainly centred on scenes from Skagen and on her family and friends.
+Helga Ancher's paintings are mainly centered on scenes from Skagen and on her family and friends.
 Although many of her subjects are the same as those of the Skagen Painters, she unmistakably adopts the style of her generation, making full use of colour to bring out the features of her interiors, garden scenes and flower paintings.
 In addition to her intimate approach to portraits, she painted a number of landscapes, often reflecting the effects of autumn or twilight.
-Like her contemporaries, she was also interested in literary subjects, especially opera and ballet.
-Some of her figure paintings and her animal works depicting horses and deer border on Impressionism.
+Like her contemporary Symbolists, she was also interested in literary subjects, especially opera and ballet.
+Some of her animal works depicting running horses and lions border on French Romanticism as well as Expressionism.

-Ancher exhibited little, concentrating instead on presenting her parents works and preserving their memory.
+Helga Ancher exhibited little, concentrating instead on presenting her parents works and preserving their memory.
 On her death on 18 March 1964, she bequeathed the family home for use as a museum.
-Opened in 1967 as the Michael and Anna Ancher House, it displays a large collection of their works.
+Opened in 1967 as the Michael and Anna Ancher House, it displays a large collection of their works and complete interior.